travelgateX/documentation-site/content/insights-x/datasets/dataset-reference.md

 * client\_id (STRING).
 Client unique ID.
 * provider\_id (STRING).
 Provider unique ID.
 * cache (BOOLEAN).
-It indicates if the source of request was the a client or Speed-X to load info in cache (0=Client, 1=Speed-X).
+It indicates if the source of request was the client or Speed-X on behalf of the client (0=Client, 1=Speed-X).
 * search\_date (TIMESTAMP).
 Search date in UTC (format: YYYY-MM-DD hh:mm:ss).
 * check\_in (TIMESTAMP).
 Check in date in UTC (format: YYYY-MM-DD hh:mm:ss).
 * nights (NUMBER).
 Length of stay.